Scandals seen boosting Italy's anti-establishment party before vote

 Publication of polls is illegal in the two weeks leading up to the vote.
 But several electoral experts who have seen private surveys told Reuters that Grillo's movement is the only one that is thought to be gaining significantly since the blackout period began.

-The 5-Star Movement was at about 16 percent when the blackout started, trailing behind the center-left coalition led by Pier Luigi Bersani on almost 35 percent and Berlusconi's center-right bloc on around 30 percent.
+The 5-Star Movement was at about 16 percent when the blackout started, trailing behind the centre-left coalition led by Pier Luigi Bersani on almost 35 percent and Berlusconi's centre-right bloc on around 30 percent.

 However, analysts say it is thought to have gained in the past week, as a series of high-profile scandals has further discredited the big parties.
 Berlusconi's potential voting pool is the one where Grillo is gaining most, experts say.